Cycle Publishing/

 by Frank Berto

-with contributions by Jan Heine, Raymond Henry, Walter Ulreich, Tony Hadland, and Gordon Selby, and Ron Shepherd
+with contributions by Ron Shepherd, Raymond Henry, Walter Ulreich, Tony Hadland, Gordon Selby, and Jan Heine

-This second edition includes many corrections, better images, and it covers significantly more material.
+This fifth edition includes many corrections and additions, more and better images, and it covers significantly more material.
 This is one BIG book.

 About the book

-Completely rewritten, updated, and expanded edition of the "instant classic" that took everybody by surprise.
-Updated with the most important 2009 product introductions.
+Updated and expanded fifth edition of the "instant classic" that took everybody by surprise.
+Now with additional product test information, and many additional illustrations of items ranging from "prehistoric" gearing mechanisms to the very latest components, including the most innovative 2016 product introductions.

 How could such a specialized subject find so much interest?
 Whereas all other cycle history books cover the early development in great detail but have nothing more to say once the modern safety bicycle is introduced at the end of the 19th century, this book picks up where the others leave off.
 It is the history of the modern bicycle during the last century—or, put another way, the first century of the derailleur bicycle.